Over 300 detained in Russia as country mourns the death of Alexei Navalny, Putin's fiercest foe

 The group, which included Pussy Riot members Nadya Tolokonnikova and Lusya Shtein, as well as longtime Navalny ally Lyubov Sobol and former Russian state media journalist Marina Ovsyannikova, planned to march with the banner to the city’s Brandenburg Gate but were ultimately stopped by police.

-Tolokonnikova told The Associated Press after the demonstration that such actions are meant to show “that we exist.”
+Tolokonnikova told The Associated Press after the demonstration that such actions were meant to show “that we exist.”

 Dozens of people in Romania’s capital of Bucharest also gathered outside the Russian Embassy on Sunday to pay tribute to the opposition leader.